markozdemir/SmartAtticFan/src/README.md

 Once the server receives the information, the ESP32 will wait to receive the correct fan speed back (3 speed) to turn the fan on to.

-Note: firmware contains latest esp32 firmware we used.
+Note: [firmware](https://github.com/markozdemir/SmartAtticFan/tree/main/src/firmware) contains latest esp32 firmware used in development.
+Feel free to run the shell script under firmware to install.